Exposure Worry, Ageing, and Cognitive Functioning.

 What is the aim of this project?

 Specifically, we will be examining whether levels of ‘exposure worry’ predict cognitive functioning.
+We will also look to explore the mechanisms of ‘exposure worry’ and how it may develop after witnessing a nuclear test.
 Furthermore, we will examine whether employment history and education are related to levels of ‘exposure worry’ and cognitive functioning.
-Later in 2019, we will be exploring the mechanisms of ‘exposure worry’ and how it may develop after witnessing a nuclear test.

 How will we conduct our research?